railsware/js-routes/Readme.md

 #= require application/routes
 ```

-In order to generate the routes to a string:
+In order to generate the routes JS code to a string:

 ```ruby
 routes_js = JsRoutes.generate(options)